amannuck/comp490_backdoor_attacks/ECG5000_trojan_attack/README.md

 - Fine-tunes the backdoored model with mixed clean/poisoned samples.
 - Evaluates clean accuracy, accuracy drop, and Attack Success Rate (ASR).
 - Saves results, visualizations, and backdoored models.
-**Role in the project:** Demonstrates the effectiveness and stealth of a neural backdoor attack on ECG-based classification using the same setup as the clean baseline.